Gradients: Ethiopia has it all – flat, gently sloping, undulating, steep.

 Acclimatising at altitude: Whatever your level of experience, it is sensible to allow four or five days after arriving at altitude before attempting any faster or intense running.
 Rather, gentle, steady running is recommended during this initial period.
 After three to four days, meanwhile, the body’s levels of erythropoietin (EPO), a hormone which controls the production of red blood cells, begin to increase.
 You can then expect to start to feel the effects as your body adjusts, and any initial sluggishness or any slight breathlessness fades.

 Benefits of training at altitude: Research suggests that EPO production peaks, and then levels off, after 25-30 days of altitude exposure.
 Therefore, any period of time between 4 and 30 days will bring about physiological adaptations, these being more marked the longer the exposure.
 While you will still experience benefits if you stay at altitude for longer than 30 days, the altitude no longer serves as a stimulus for increased EPO production.
-To experience increased EPO production beyond 30 days, you need to again change the stimulus – such as by continuing to increase training intensity, going to a higher altitude or returning to sea level for a short duration.
+To experience increased EPO production beyond 30 days, you need to again change the stimulus – such as by continuing to increase training intensity or by going to a lower altitude for a short duration.

 If you do use a run tracker and compare session data with that of your regular training at lower altitudes (and, most likely, on more even terrain), you may feel confused or frustrated about the effort it seems to have taken to run a given distance or a given pace.
 At altitude, in other words, it is easy to be deceived into thinking that you are running too slowly when in fact you are working hard enough and executing good-quality training.
 This is especially the case during the first 7-8 days, after which time you should be able to train to a similar intensity to that of your normal training back home.
 Longer warm-ups and longer recoveries between hard efforts, however, are always recommended.
 Everybody responds to altitude differently, and the exact elevation of a given session will also impact your pace.